-Tuition fees vary from degree to degree and can be found in the Undergraduate and Postgraduate online prospectus for each degree (please note that students from EU member states pay the same fees as Home students).
+Tuition fees vary from degree to degree and can be found in the Undergraduate and Postgraduate online prospectus for each degree.
 More detailed information on tuition fees and payments can be found here.

 Fixed Fee Structure